tediousjs/tedious-connection-pool/README.md

  * `callback()` {Function} Callback function

 ### connectionPool.error {event}
 The 'error' event is emitted when a connection fails to connect to the SQL Server.
+The pool simply will retries indefinitely.
+The application may want to handle errors in a more nuanced way.

 ## Class: Connection
 The following method is added to the Tedious [Connection](http://pekim.github.com/tedious/api-connection.html) object.